Paola Navone - Artist/Designer/Architect |

 was more like art than architecture.
 I

 traveled and met with artists.
-There was
+There

 a lot happening.
-Every so often there is
+Every so often there

 a generation of young people that tries